indrekots/indrekots.github.io/_posts/articles/2018-12-17-serving-react-apps-from-spring-boot.md

 ## Summary

 We went through how to create a basic React web app and serve it with Spring Boot.
-The key is to configure the build script so that in addition to building and packaging the Java code, we also build and minify the web app and copy it to the Jar file.
+The key is to configure our Gradle build script so that in addition to building and packaging our Java code, we also build and minify the web app and copy it to the Jar file.
-Essentially, the same principles apply if you're using any other build tool (e.g. Maven) or you want to use something else than React (e.g. Angular).
+Essentially, the same principles apply if you're using any other build tool (e.g. [Maven](https://maven.apache.org/)) or you want to use something else than React (e.g. [Angular](https://angular.io/)).

+// github source